-4.2 Form, length and style
+4.2.- Form, Length and Style

 The Argument Outline must contain all arguments that the participants plan to use in their oral arguments.

-Outlines may be no longer than 5 double-spaced, 8.5 x 11 inch or A4 typed pages.

-The cover page and table of contents page are excluded from the 5 page limit.

-No type style smaller than New Times Roman 12 point is to be used.
+The Outline must also include a cover page, table of contents, and table of authorities.
+Outlines may not be longer than 5 pages (excluding the cover page, table of contents, and table of authorities), double-spaced on an 8.5 x 11 inch or A4 paper with a one-inch margin.
+The pages must be numbered.
+The font and size of the text must be in Times New Roman, 12-point.

-4.3 Requirements for electronic version of the Outlines
+4.3.- Requirements for electronic version of the Outlines

-Each team must submit each electronic Argument Outline as one document in electronic form with a cover page that contains only the team moot number and whether the outline is for the claimant or the respondent.
+Each team must submit an electronic copy of their Argument Outline as a single PDF document with a cover page that contains only the team moot number and whether the outline is for the claimant or the respondent.
+Each team must submit the electronic copy via e-mail to arbitration@wcl.american.edu.

-All components of the outline, including cover page and contents pages, are to be part of the one document.
-The document should be titled with a filename that identifies the team number and the side argued without requiring the document to be opened.
-E.g., "Team 1 Outline for Claimant'.
-Names of participants or the school name of the teams may not appear on or within the Outlines.
-The Competition Administration will strike all references to team members made in the outlines.
+The PDF file of the Outline should be named as "[Team number] Outline for Claimant" or "[Team number] Outline for Respondent".
+E.g., 'Team 1 Outline for Claimant'.
+Names of participants or the school may not appear on or within the Outline.
+The Competition Administration will strike all references to team members made in the outline.

-5. Oral Hearings
+5.- Oral Hearings

-5.1 Venue
+5.1.- Venue